estasz/GNN-QGNN-FraudDetection/README.md

    <a href="mailto:erik.staszewski@gmail.com"><b>Email Me</b></a> | <a href="https://www.linkedin.com/in/estaszewski/"><b>My LinkedIn</b></a></b></a> | <a href="https://www.equal1.com/"><b>Equal1</b></a></b></a> | <a href="https://www.equal1.com/bell-1"><b>Bell-1</b></a></b></a>
 </div>

-This project is still WIP.
-Please note that the information presented below may not always reflect the code present in GNN-QGNN.ipynb, as the code and results are being constantly updated.
-Feedback is welcome.

 ## Introduction

 This project, by Erik Staszewski under the supervision of David Redmond for Equal1, seeks to implement and extend quantum computing techniques for credit card fraud detection.
 The primary objective is to construct and compare the performance of a classical Graph Neural Network (GNN) with a Quantum Graph Neural Network (QGNN) for binary classification of fraudulent and non-fraudulent credit card transactions.